thepamlab/thepamlab.github.io/_portfolio/998-alumni.md

 ---
 title: "Alumni and Former Interns"
-excerpt: "Many (94 so far!) undergraduate students, postgraduate students, and interns have joined us over the years."
+excerpt: "Many (92 so far!) undergraduate students, postgraduate students, and interns have joined us over the years.
+They haved moved on to postdoctoral and faculty positions at places such as Brown University and University of Nebraska; master's and PhD programs at Brown, Cornell, LSE, MIT, NYU, Stanford, UCLA, UCL, University of Chicago, University of Delaware, University of South Carolina, and Vanderbilt; and jobs in industry (e.g., Amazon, Duolingo, Rabobank), education, international affairs, law, marketing, medicine, and publishing."
 collection: portfolio
 permalink: /people/alumni
 ---